How much do life coaches make?

 As we’ve discussed, you can easily charge more if people value what you have to offer.
 They’ll pay whatever you ask if you’re recognized as an expert or they’re anxious to get help.

-Increase the number of people you’ve helped - Numbers are powerful in marketing.
-They’re specific and measurable.
+Increase the number of people you’ve helped: Numbers are powerful in marketing as they’re specific and measurable.
 If you’ve got 9,784 subscribers, that’s impressive.
 Leverage that in your marketing.
-If you’ve helped 11 people hit a difficult goal, such as getting a 6-figure job, that’s impressive.
-Leverage it.
+If you’ve helped 11 people hit a difficult goal, such as getting a six-figure job, that’s impressive!
+Don’t be afraid to share real results to show new clients that you’re the real deal.
+Note: Don’t round your numbers.
+A specific number is far more believable.

 Get more clients

-So for instance, you can easily start a podcast or newsletter to build your audience and credibility.
+For instance, you can easily start a podcast or newsletter to build your audience and credibility.
 That gives you a platform to talk about what you do and share valuable tips, so people understand why they need your coaching.

 Create additional income streams

-A strategic way to increase your earnings is to expand beyond one-to-one coaching.
 It doesn’t take a lot of extra work to create additional streams of income, both active and passive.

 Active income streams